-The Centre for Academic Primary Care (CAPC) is one of the leading centres in the UK which form the NIHR School for Primary Care Research.
-CAPC is an integral part of the School of Social and Community Medicine, an internationally recognised centre of excellence for research and teaching in population health sciences.
+The Centre for Academic Primary Care (CAPC) is a leading centre for primary care research in the UK, one of nine forming the NIHR School for Primary Care Research.
+It sits within Bristol Medical School, an internationally recognised centre of excellence for population health research and teaching.

 GPs who get involved in training tomorrow's doctors find the experience rewarding and inspiring.

 We conduct high quality research within a number of themes relating to primary care and general practice with a multidisciplinary approach.

 The Centre for Academic Primary Care is involved in many different points in the MB ChB curriculum, across the five academic years and according to two teaching themes.

 Find out more about about undergraduate courses and postgraduate programmes.

 Featured video: When and how do GPs give safety-netting advice

 What are the causes of unnecessary antibiotic prescribing?